djsmith-90/blogdown-website/content/about.md

 ![](/./about_files/DanSmith.jpg)

-How to contact/follow me/my research:
+How to contact/follow me and explore my research:

 Email: dan.smith@bristol.ac.uk